Iain O'Brien: Domestic career

 He played at Leicestershire during the 2009 season as their overseas player, impressing by taking 21 first-class wickets at an average of 26.04 in a struggling team, including 9 wickets in a game where he took 6/39 on his birthday.

 The 2010 season was a frustrating one for O'Brien, he took 23 wickets at an average of 27.30 for Middlesex in division two of the County championship.
 However, injury restricted his appearances for Middlesex to just seven championship matches, one CB40 match (in which he took 4–41 in 8 overs) & a single FP Twenty20 match.

 Writing

 Part of O'Brien's appeal to fans is because of his writing, both for his own blog and for cricinfo.
-Rarely has an international cricketer been so candid about his own faults during his career.
-O'Brien's blog is not updated straight away after all games, but he generally talks about all games he has played in.
-It is a far cry from the ghost written columns of most cricketers, and has got him in hot water with NZC before.
-O'Brien really enjoys writing and has already been a special guest writer in the book Ashes 09: When Freddie Became Jesus and is contributing to a book on New Zealand Indoor Cricket as well.
+O'Brien has been direct about his own performance during his career.
+His blog is not updated immediately after all games, but he generally describes the matches he has played in.
+It is different from the professionally written columns of most cricketers, and has resulted in disagreements with NZC previously.
+O'Brien writes and has already been a guest writer in the book Ashes 09: When Freddie Became Jesus and is contributing to a book on New Zealand Indoor Cricket as well.

 O'Brien also is an occasional contributor to Test Match Sofa – an online alternative cricket commentary service as well as BBC and Sky cricket commentary teams.